 Coursework teaches students how to ethically and professionally fulfill the duties of a CPA.
 Students also learn to complete income taxes, audit individuals, audit businesses, and detect fraud.
 Common courses include:

 - Financial reporting

 Master of Accounting

-> A Master of Accounting program often gives students the opportunity to choose an area of specialization, such as auditing, information systems management or forensic accounting.
+A Master of Accounting program often gives students the opportunity to choose an area of specialization, such as auditing, information systems management, or forensic accounting.
 The curriculum includes courses in financial accounting and accounting information systems; a course that prepares students to take the CPA examination is also part of the program.
 Accounting students learn about current issues facing national and global financial markets; they also study managerial decision-making in corporate finance.
-Other topics might include taxation, cost accounting and financial reporting.
-Some programs require an internship or final thesis project.
+Other topics might include taxation, cost accounting, and financial reporting.
 Students can also choose to purse a master's degree in business administration with a concentration in accounting.

-> Coursework varies from school to school and depends on the area of specialization.
+Coursework varies from school to school and depends on the area of specialization.
 Accounting students learn to apply accounting principles to current accounting issues and utilize information technology to manage accounting systems.
 Common courses include: